Covid-19Radar/Covid19Radar/doc/Developer.md

 More info

-- Use Exposure Notification APIs.
-Use Exposure Notification API.
-Thus, provisioning profile required `com.apple.developer.exposure-notification entitlement` in it.
+- Use Exposure Notification API.
+Thus, provisioning profile required `com.apple.developer.exposure-notification entitlement`.
+  - If you haven't the entitlement, removing it in `Entitlements.plist`.
 - See [Client Side Project Note](Developer-Node.md).

 # Server